 And all the tiles seem to get scratches since it’s clear plastic and they get built and tumbled and lots of use.
 It doesn’t detract much from the look or use of them though.
 Just worth noting, that no matter what you get they’re going to be well-loved.
 And any set you choose, is going to be great for those fine motor skills.

 Winner based on VISUAL LOOK & FEEL: Magna-Tiles is my personal preference, but this one is really open to design preference.

 Compatibility with Other Magnetic Blocks

-Other Magnetic Building Blocks and Tiles
+Other Types of Magnetic Tiles & Building Blocks

 There are many STEM toys now that fall into the magnetic building blocks category.
 The two most popular after MagnaTiles Picasso Tiles, Connetix, and Playmags are: Magformers and Tegu Blocks.
 Magformers look more like bubbly MagnaTiles, while Tegu Blocks are matte colored solid wood with magnets inside.

 Are Tegu blocks worth it?